sralloza/chore-management-api/API.md

 If a user has wrongly skipped a week, he can undo it by using the [undoSkipWeek](#tag/Skip-Chores/operation/undoSkipWeek) operation.

+## Other considerations

+When a user is created o deleted, the field [`settings.assignments_order`](#tag/System/operation/getSystemSettings) are reset.
+This means that if you have a custom `settings.assignments_order` and you create and delete a user, the `settings.assignments_order` will be reset to its default value.

 # Internationalization

 This API supports error message internationalization only in user-scoped endpoints (those that need a user API key).
 The language is selected by the `Accept-Language` header.
 If the header is not present, the default language is English.
 The supported languages are: english (en) and spanish (es).